edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-05-20-accessibility-in-elearning.md

 This access is desperately needed.
 [WebAIM](https://www.webaxe.org/category/stats), an association that monitors digital access, found that over 98% of home pages had at least one Website Content Accessibility Guidelines (WCAG) 2.0 failure.
 The average number of failures on home pages?
 Nearly 61.

-{% picture blog blog/2021-05-20-accessibility-in-elearning01.jpg --alt 98% of website home pages have accessibility failures / Average number of failures: 61 %}
+{% picture "blog/2021/2021-05-20-accessibility-in-elearning01.jpg", "98% of website home pages have accessibility failures / Average number of failures: 61" %}

 This means that people living with a disability or impairment run into roadblocks wherever they turn on the internet.
 If a home page is inaccessible, chances are good that the training materials you’re offering are also similarly challenging.